-How digital are German companies really?
-A study released in 2022 examines "blind spots" on the way to Industry 4.0.
-We summarize the results in an easy-to-understand manner and show solutions for companies to drive digitalization forward.
+How digital are German companies actually?
+A study published in 2022 examines "blind spots" on the way to Industry 4.0.
+We summarize the results in an easily understandable way and show solutions for companies to advance digitalization.

-Reality check: How far along is your company on the road to Industry 4.0?
+Reality Check: How far is your company on the way to Industry 4.0?

-Reports on VR glasses, chatbots, and digital training with gamification elements – when flipping through current management magazines, one might get the impression that digitalization is booming in the DACH region.
-We ask ourselves: Has the industry really already reached 4.0 or are most companies still on their way there?
+Reports about VR glasses, chatbots, digital training with gamification elements – when browsing current management magazines, one might get the impression that digitalization is booming in the DACH region.
+We ask ourselves: Is the industry really already at 4.0, or are most companies still on their way there?

 This means Industry 4.0

-"Industry 4.0 is the term for a future project aimed at the comprehensive digitalization of industrial production to better prepare it for the future. […] Industrial production is to be integrated with modern information and communication technology.
-The technical basis for this is intelligent and digitally interconnected systems."
+"Industry 4.0 is the designation for a future project aimed at comprehensive digitalization of industrial production to better equip it for the future. […] The industrial production is to be interlinked with modern information and communication technology.
+The technical basis for this is intelligent and digitally networked systems."

 Source: Wikipedia on Industry 4.0

-In March 2022, the German Academy of Engineering Sciences published an expertise with a study that investigates this question: What hinders digitalization in German companies?
+In March 2022, the German Academy of Engineering Sciences published an expertise with a study that addresses this question: What hinders digitalization in German companies?
 We summarize the 42-page study for you in understandable terms.
-Then we will jointly conduct the practical check: How can you drive your company towards Industry 4.0?
+Afterwards, we will jointly conduct a practical check: How can you advance your company towards Industry 4.0?

 The authors of the expertise answer the following 5 questions with the study:

-Which sectors are particularly lagging in terms of Industry 4.0?
+Which sectors are particularly declining regarding Industry 4.0?

-Why do some companies fail in digitalization towards Industry 4.0?
+Why do some companies fail in the digitalization towards Industry 4.0?

 How can particularly SMEs accelerate digitalization?

-We summarize the answers to the respective questions in the next paragraph for you.
+We summarize the answers to the respective questions in the next paragraph.

 At a glance: Framework conditions of the study